 Hello dear reader.

-I’ve been thinking whether or not I should write this post for a while now because it feels like I’ve been doing these types of posts all year.
-I was actually putting the final touches on another post about a tutorial for new bloggers to be published yesterday but, once again, it didn’t work out that way.
+I’ve been thinking whether or not I should write this post for a while now.
+Lately it feels like I’ve been doing these types of posts all year.
+I was putting the final touches on another post about a tutorial for new bloggers.
+But, once again, it didn’t work out that way and nothing was published.

-And that’s what made my mind up to publish this one instead to explain my absence and share what’s been going on in my life lately.
+And that’s what made me decide to publish this one instead.
+So that I can explain my absence and share what’s been going on in my life lately.

 Back in July I wrote a post called How to Make Time for Blogging.
-In it, I shared what I personally do to make time to blog like working at night (lately, I’m opting for sleep instead of work), on the weekends if I have to and how to tackle a to-do list when time is limited.
+I shared what I personally do to make time to blog like working working on the weekends or at night.
+Only lately, I’m opting for sleep instead of work.

 While these tips have worked for me in the past, what’s happening at home now is taking most of my time and energy.
 And now I find that blogging has taken a back seat – temporarily.